-- ☐ To avoid damage and possible burns, be sure the appliance is off and all parts are cool before handling or cleaning. - Use care to avoid steam burns if a wet sponge or cloth is used to wipe spills on a hot surface. - ☐ Some cleaners can produce noxious fumes if applied to a hot surface. - To prevent staining or discoloration, clean appliance after each use. - \Box If a part is removed, be sure it is correctly replaced. - ☐ If a spillover occurs while cooking, immediately clean the spill from the cooking area while it is hot to prevent a tough cleaning chore later.
-Using extreme care, wipe spill with a clean, dry towel.
+To avoid damage and possible burns, be sure the appliance is off and all parts are cool before handling or cleaning.

+- Use care to avoid steam burns if a wet sponge or cloth is used to wipe spills on a hot surface. - ☐ Some cleaners can produce noxious fumes if applied to a hot surface. - ☐ To prevent staining or discoloration, clean appliance after each use. - ☐ If a part is removed, be sure it is correctly replaced.